danduh/ng-process-env/README.md

 # Environment variables from process into Angular app

-Angular already has his own environment system, can configure everything in src/environments/environment.ts and you can create as many environments as you want.
-The problem is, sometimes you want to use the System Environment variables, for example, some configuration from the CI server or if build process is running "on-premise" server, in this case, Angular environment system will not help.
+Angular already has its own environment system, which allows us to configure everything in src/environments/environment.ts, and we can create as many environments as we need.
+The problem is, sometimes you want to use the System Environment variables, for example, some configuration from the CI server or if the build process is running an "on-premise" server; in this case, the Angular environment system will not help.

 **ng-process-env** will help you to retrieve values from System Environment variables (`process.env[]`) and update relevant `environment.ts` file.